Alan Kelly Jr.

-Alan Thomas Kelly (born 11 August 1968) is an Irish professional footballer who most recently was goalkeeper coach at Everton.
+Alan Thomas Kelly (born 11 August 1968) is an Irish former professional footballer who most recently was goalkeeper coach at Everton.
 He played as a goalkeeper for Preston North End, Sheffield United and Blackburn Rovers, along with short loan spells at Stockport County and Birmingham City.
 Born in Preston, Kelly represented the Republic of Ireland internationally, winning 34 caps for his country.
 Both his father, Alan Kelly Sr., who also represented Ireland, and older brother, Gary Kelly, played as goalkeepers.

 Club career

 Kelly started his career at Preston North End in the Fourth Division, following the footsteps of his father, Alan Kelly Sr., and played 142 League games for the team.

 He joined Sheffield United in July 1992 for £150,000.
 Kelly stayed with Sheffield United until 1999, despite their relegation from the Premiership shortly into his career with them.
 In total, he made 213 appearances for the Blades.
 He also helped Sheffield United to the FA Cup semi finals in both 1992-93 and 1997-98 seasons.
 In the 1992-93 quarter finals against Blackburn Rovers the tie went to a penalty shootout after a replay, and Kelly saved the decisive penalty from Jason Wilcox to send Sheffield United through.
 He repeated the heroics five years later in another quarter final replay, this time against Coventry City; the game went to a penalty shootout and Kelly saved from Dion Dublin, Simon Haworth and David Burrows to help his side progress.

 In 1999, Kelly transferred to Blackburn Rovers, making 39 appearances, and stayed there until his retirement from football in 2004.
 This time also included loan spells at Stockport County and Birmingham City.
 He made more than 470 appearances in all competitions at club level.